-- 330-2.1 Minimum QC Requirements: In addition to the requirements set forth in Section 105, describe in the Quality Control Plan (QCP) how the following attributes will be monitored: pavement density, mix temperature, pavement smoothness, pavement cross-slope, mix spread rate, and pavement texture, including methods for monitoring pavement segregation and the corrective actions that will be taken to resolve any identified problems.
-Perform as a minimum, the following activities necessary to maintain process control and meet Specification requirements: - 1.
-Pavement Density: Monitor the pavement temperature with an infrared temperature device so that compaction is completed before the surface temperature of the pavement drops to the extent that effective compaction may not be achieved or the rollers begin to damage the pavement.
-Monitor the roadway density with either 6 inch diameter roadway cores, a nuclear density gauge, or other density measuring device, at a minimum frequency of once per 1,500 feet of pavement. - 2.
-Mix Temperature: Determine the mix temperature at the roadway for the first five loads and one out of every five loads thereafter. - 3.
-Mix Spread Rate: Monitor the mix spread rate at the beginning of each day's production, and as needed to control the operations, at a minimum of once per 200 tons placed.
-When determining the spread rate, use, at a minimum, an average of five truckloads of mix. - 4.
-Pavement Texture: Monitor the pavement texture to minimize pavement segregation.
-Use density gauges, infrared temperature measurement devices, or roadway cores at the beginning of each day's production, and as necessary, both at truck exchanges and during normal paving operations. - 5.
-Reporting: Ensure the accuracy of the Quality Control Roadway Reports on the Department's approved form to reflect the actual surface area of the finished work and be in compliance with the requirements of the Contract Documents. - 330-2.2 Personnel Qualifications: Provide QC Technicians in accordance with Section 105.
+330-2.1 Minimum QC Requirements: Perform as a minimum, the following activities necessary to maintain process control and meet Specification requirements:

+1. Pavement Density: Monitor the pavement temperature with an infrared temperature device so compaction is completed before the surface temperature of the pavement drops to the extent that effective compaction may not be achieved or the rollers begin to damage the pavement.
+Monitor the roadway density with either 6 inch diameter roadway cores, a nuclear density gauge, or other density measuring device, at a minimum frequency of once per 1,500 feet of pavement.

+2. Mix Temperature: Determine the mix temperature at the roadway for the first five loads and one out of every five loads thereafter.

+3. Mix Spread Rate: Monitor the mix spread rate at the beginning of each day's production, and as needed to control the operations, at a minimum of once per 200 tons placed.
+When determining the spread rate, use, at a minimum, an average of five truckloads of mix.

+4. Pavement Texture: Monitor the pavement texture to minimize pavement segregation.
+Use density gauges, infrared temperature measurement devices, or roadway cores at the beginning of each day's production, and as necessary, both at truck exchanges and during normal paving operations.

+5. Reporting: Ensure the accuracy of the QC Roadway Reports on the Department's approved form to reflect the actual surface area of the finished work and be in compliance with the requirements of the Contract Documents.

+330-2.2 Personnel Qualifications: Provide QC Technicians in accordance with Section 105.